fortinet/autoscale-core/docs/autoscale_handlers.md

-# Autoscale Handler Functions
+# Autoscale handler functions

-Autoscale hander functions are the endpoint of Autoscale services including license assignment, bootstrap configuration, heartbeat sync, primary election, cloud platform scaling event handling.
+Autoscale handler functions are the endpoint of Autoscale services including license assignment, bootstrap configuration, heartbeat sync, primary election, and cloud platform scaling event handling.

 The functions are deployed onto a cloud-based API management service over HTTPS that forwards incoming requests to the Autoscale backend service.
-Such as API Gateway in Amazon AWS, Function App in Microsoft Azure.
+This is similar to API Gateway in AWS or Function App in Microsoft Azure.

 ## Function endpoint